stockparfait/experiments/powerdist/README.md

-# Hypothesis Testing, Confidence Intervals and Monte Carlo
+# Hypothesis Testing, Confidence Intervals and Monte Carlo Method

 In this experiment, we establish a methodology for working with sampled data and estimating the precision of the results.
 Note, that unlike most other